The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Seller rating and its numberTotal number of ratings that the seller has receivedThe higher, the better

-Response timeHow long it takes for the seller to respond to customer inquiries< 12 hours
+Response timeHow long does it take for the seller to respond to customer inquiries< 12 hours

 InventoryHow often the seller has no stock availableThe rarer the seller is out of stock, the better